Collecting Semantics

 Equivalent Form of the Constraints

-Using the fact that the conjunction of constraints and is equivalent to
+Using the fact that the conjunction of constraints and

 the above constraints for collecting semantics are equivalent to: